jt14den/better-research-software/episodes/03-reproducible-dev-environment.md

 $ python3 -m venv ./venv_spacewalks
 ```

-If you run into problems not mentioned here, please contribute by adding them to the [issue in the lesson repository](https://github.com/carpentries-incubator/better-research-software/issues/204) where we are tracking them.
+If you run into problems not mentioned here, please open an [issue in the lesson repository](https://github.com/carpentries-incubator/better-research-software/issues/) so we can track them and update the lesson material accordingly.

 :::